 The Paley Center for Media hosts PaleyLand with continuous screenings daily screenings classic holiday TV shows served with complimentary hot cocoa and a visit with Santa.
 Which can also be classified under…

-I Want a Classical Christmas
+I Want an ALL Classical Christmas

 Just a quick list of things to check out: